-There was more than 5000 fans sitting on the beautiful square Piazza Affari in Milan for the premiere of "La casa de Papel"!
-All reunited to watch the first two episodes of the new season of the Spanish TV series made by Alex Pina and run by Jesus Colmenar .
+There were more than 5000 fans sitting on the beautiful square Piazza Affari in Milan for the premiere of "La casa de papel"!
+All reunited to watch the first two episodes of the new season of the Spanish TV series made by Alex Pina and run by Jesus Colmenar.

-"La Casa del Papel" is clearly one of the most popular show on Netflix!
+"La casa de papel" is clearly one of the most popular show on Netflix!
 Because of the plot of the show, its incredible actors but also because of this Dali mask!
 The mask became a symbol of the show and a lot of people are actually wondering "Why Dali?".

 So why Dalì?
 Why not Velasquez, Warhol or even Picasso?

 This question was raised many times at the premiere of the show in Madrid, but nobody really gave an official answer!
 It seems that we are free to do our own interpretation of it.
 Some people think that the mask is not really related to Salvador Dalì as an artist but more as a political man.
 Dalì indeed supported the authoritarian regime of Francisco Franco (that was in opposition with the Resistance represented by the Gang corporation): dressing up with his face would be then a way to ironically remind how that ideology thrown Spain into a crisis for more than 30 years.

 In the wake of this interpretation, there are others quite similar: some think that the mask embodies the Resistance and some others think that it's the representation of the Dalì foolishness.

 Each character has his own visions, which are very different from each other.